Our 2019 AFL draft hopefuls

 Like Michael Gibbons, Ben Cavarra, Lachie Schultz and Brett Bewley before them, which VFL Seagulls are a chance to be picked up by an AFL club this off-season?

-“He was playing D-grade amateurs under former Williamstown player Mat Montebello … it took him a little time because of the level he was coming from.
+Andrew Collins said: “A non-pathway kid who has taken a while to physically mature.
+He’s got a massive engine, can go up and down the ground, great hands, great kick, a raw talent and he’d really prosper in an AFL environment.
+He was playing D-grade amateurs under former Williamstown player Mat Montebello … it took him a little time because of the level he was coming from.
 But we’re excited about how far he can go.’’

-“He surprised the hell out of me.
+Andrew Collins said: “One of the most, if not the most, professional kid I’ve coached, and that’s saying a lot.
+His training methods, his self-discipline around his training methods, he’s got a real life balance — he can be a cheeky little larrikin at times — and playing as midfielder rather than a half back, he’s very much in the mould of a Sam Menegola.
+He surprised the hell out of me.
 He’s a tackling beast.
 He just loves to hit blokes, loves the physical element of the game, whether it’s the contest or the running capacity.
 He’s our highest GPS runner.
 He could make an impact (in the AFL) straight away.’’